joaomilho/what-is-programming-curry-on/README.md

 >
 > -- <cite>John McCarthy, A Basis For A Mathematical Theory of Computation</cite> <sup>6</sup>

-If programming is to be properly scientifical, it seems that it must have as object some natural entity.
+If programming is to be properly scientific, it seems that it must have as object some natural entity.
 The relation of program and mental process is not meant simply as a constructive analogy, but as an identity.
-The nature of this identity is hard to phatom, but must be based on the possibility of translation of patterns encoded as programs in a machine and patterns of neural states in our brains:
+The nature of this identity is hard to fathom, but must be based on the possibility of translation of patterns encoded as programs in a machine and patterns of neural states in our brains:

 > If software is pattern first, and material embodiment of pattern second, then it can be ported from one substratum to another.
 It is liftable.
 The pattern embodied in magnetic fields on a disk can be lifted from the disk and transposed to solids and blanks on the cells of punched cards, and vice versa. …
 >